red-data-tools/red_amber/README.md

 - [x] `inspect(tally_level: 5, max_element: 5)`

-  Shows some information about self.
+  Shows some information about self in a transposed style.

 ```ruby
 hash = {a: [1, 2, 3], b: %w[A B C], c: [1.0, 2, 3]}